 Juggle your academics

+Another golden piece of advice in this guide to studying abroad is that you will need to juggle your academics with various other things, and it can be hard.
 You definitely want to enjoy your college life with your new friends when you study abroad.
-But it is also important to remember to juggle between your part-time job, your studies, and social life.
+You will have to juggle between your part-time job, your studies, and your social life.
 You can work a few hours and have all the fun on weekends while focusing on your academics on the weekdays.

 The tips mentioned in this guide for studying abroad don’t even scratch the surface of the whole exhilarating experience.
 But we truly hope that this guide helps you in your journey and stay abroad.